Listening Time — 32:00

 Download the podcast on iTunes or listen below:

 William C. Meyers, MD, is president and chairman of the Vincera Institute in Philadelphia, Pennsylvania.
-Since his work in the 1980s with the US National Soccer team, the Miami Dolphins, and various Olympic athletes, he has pioneered the diagnosis, treatment, rehabilitation, and prevention of core muscle injuries, formerly known as athletic pubalgia or sports hernia.
-He has evaluated more than 15,000 patients, including professional players from the National Football League, National Hockey League, National Basketball Association, Major League Baseball, Major League Soccer, Professional Tennis, Professional Golf, Professional Bull Riding, Swimming, Olympic Track and Field, collegiate, and recreational athletes.
+Since his work in the 1980s with the US National Soccer team, the Miami Dolphins, and Olympic athletes.
+He pioneered the diagnosis, treatment, rehabilitation, and prevention of core muscle injuries, formerly known as athletic pubalgia or sports hernia.
+He has evaluated more than 15,000 patients, including professional players from the National Football League, National Hockey League, National Basketball Association, Major League Baseball, Major League Soccer.
+He also has worked with professional tennis, golf, bull riders, swinners, as well as Olympic track and field, collegiate, and recreational athletes.